 - Salt – By using unsalted butter, you’re able to add the perfect amount of salt needed to the recipe.

 - Whole milk – You can substitute other dairy milk but I recommend using whole milk if possible.

 - For the chocolate dip – If you choose to make the optional chocolate dip, you’ll need dark chocolate or semi-sweet chocolate chips, coconut oil and sprinkles.
-Ok, you don’t NEED the sprinkles but in my opinion everyone can use sprinkles in thier life.
+Ok, you don’t NEED the sprinkles but in my opinion, everyone can use sprinkles in their life.

 How To Make Italian Butter Cookies